Information for instructors

 Frequently Asked Questions

-Further information about OPC is available on the About OPC page and the Working With OPC - A Guide for Clients document on the OPC Documents page of this website.
+Further information about OPC is available on the About OPC page and the OPC's Drafting Services - A Guide for Clients document on the OPC Documents page of this website.

 How can I get advice on drafting matters before I give drafting instructions to OPC?

 Client advisers are senior drafters from whom client agencies can obtain quick off-the-cuff advice about drafting matters that arise, for instance, in the course of preparing a Cabinet submission or drafting instructions.
 Advice on programming issues for Bills should be sought from First Parliamentary Counsel rather than the agency's client adviser.

 How do I give written drafting instructions to OPC?